 In the winter, I definitely made sure to pack in layers (we have a whole Europe winter packing list too for more info)!
 Bring waterproof boots, a thick jacket (I love my Miss Metro Parka by The Northface), and thick sweaters.
 Plus, I packed thicker socks and wore tights under my jeans on the colder days in December.

 And no matter the time of year, it can rain.
 So be prepared with a small umbrella.

-If you are wondering how many days in Prague is needed to have a great time, 2 days in Prague is pretty much perfect.
+If you are wondering how many days in Prague is needed to have a great time, a 2 days in Prague itinerary is pretty much perfect.
 From the history to the cuisine, a Prague 2 day itinerary is a great way to see the best of this romantic city.